 In this post, we will look at the process of filing a civil lawsuit for sexual abuse in Alabama.
 We will look at the relevant laws regarding sex abuse and the average settlement value of these cases.

-September 20, 2024: A former girls basketball coach at Woodland High School in Randolph County was indicted this week on sexual abuse charges.
-The 42-year-old coach is accused of having a sexual relationship with a student who 14-years-old.
+A former girls’ basketball coach at Woodland High School in Randolph County was indicted this week on sexual abuse charges.
+The 42-year-old coach is accused of having a sexual relationship with a student who was 14 years old.

 This is not a sex abuse claim.
 We include it here because of how awful the charges are.

-June 15, 2024: Former Alabama State Trooper Christopher Bauer was convicted of sexually assaulting an 11-year-old girl.
+Former Alabama State Trooper Christopher Bauer was convicted of sexually assaulting an 11-year-old girl.
 The assault occurred while Bauer was still an active duty Trooper and the victim testified that she was repeatedly abused by Bauer over a 2-year period.
-Bauer had previously been fired from the FBI after he was accused of raping a co-worker, but somehow he was able to pass background screening and become a State Trooper.

-February 16, 2024: The Judiciary Committee of the Alabama State Senate approved a pair of bills that would enable victims of sexual abuse in the boy scouts to make claims against the bankruptcy settlement trust fund set up as part of the Boy Scouts of America Chapter 11 bankruptcy.
-The new law will carve out an exception to existing statute of limitations deadlines that will specifically apply to victims of sexual abuse in the Boy Scouts.
+The Judiciary Committee of the Alabama State Senate approved a pair of bills that would enable victims of sexual abuse in the Boy Scouts to make claims against the bankruptcy settlement trust fund set up as part of the Boy Scouts of America Chapter 11 bankruptcy.

 What is Sex Abuse in Alabama?

-Filing a Civil Lawsuit for Sex Abuse in Alabama
+Filing a Civil Lawsuit for Sexual Abuse in Alabama

 Alabama law permits victims of sex abuse to bring civil lawsuits and seek monetary compensation.
 The right to bring a civil lawsuit is not contingent on whether the victim pressed criminal charges.
 Abuse victims can file a civil suit regardless of whether they reported the abuse to the police when it happened.
 It also doesn’t matter whether the abuser was convicted.